Lord Lyon King of Arms: Equivalents

 The Lord Lyon is also one of the few individuals in Scotland officially permitted to fly the "Lion Rampant", the Royal Banner of Scotland.

+Etymology

+The name of office – Lord Lyon – is attributed in reference to the heraldic lion of the Kingdom of Scotland worn on the Lord Lyon's tabard, and has its oldest appearance in written English or Scots in 1381, with one earlier 1377 reference existing in Latin, from the Exchequer Rolls of Scotland.

 Symbols of office

 A new collar of state was made in 1998 – a chain with 40 gold links, replacing the item that went missing after the Battle of Culloden.
 In 2003 a new crown was made for the Lord Lyon, modelled on the Scottish royal crown among the Honours of Scotland.
-This crown has removable arches (like one of the Queen Elizabeth The Queen Mother's crowns) which will be removed at coronations to avoid any hint of lèse majesté.
+This crown has removable arches (like one of the Queen Elizabeth The Queen Mother's crowns) which are removed at coronations to avoid any hint of lèse majesté.

+In Scotland, Sir Walter Scott notes that the inauguration of the Lord Lyon closely mirrored the royal coronation itself, with the sole distinction being that wine, rather than oil, was poured over the candidate's head.
+The appointment of Sir David Lindsay illustrates just how highly the office was regarded: King James VI crowned him using Scotland's ancient crown – predating the adoption of the closed crown by Scottish monarchs – and even permitted him to wear it at the royal table.
+This was an extraordinary privilege, particularly given James VI's well-known reverence for the concept of royal prerogative and sovereignty.
+Such an honour makes sense only when the Lord Lyon is understood not merely as a royal official, but as a living embodiment of the king's own authority.